 Probably you are wondering why you have to go through all this hassle of NSF International Certification.
 Of course, the process is voluntary yet worthwhile.
 Although you might not like some of the experience in the certification process, the process is worth the hassle as there are benefits that come with it.
 Here are some of the benefits you are sure to count on when you opt to go through the NSF Certification process;

 - You will be assigned a dedicated account manager.
-Such a manager will commit fully to working with you and will stay with you every step of the process.
+Such a manager will commit fully to working with you and stay with you every step of the process.
 Suppose you incur any challenge that requires technical attention; you have the expert right there with you!

 - Quick testing and verification in world-class labs.
 Imagine having your water filter systems tested and verified in a world-class lab?
-You will definitely meet your business goals.
+You will meet your business goals.
 For instance, if the water filters you have at your restaurant are NSF Certified, you will take your business places.
 NSF is international in scope, and that’s an added advantage.
 Certifying your water filters by NSF International earns your water filter a reputation it would never make had you not signed in for the NSF Certification.

 - Consumer peace of mind.
 NSF Certification does not benefit you and your water filters only.
 Your consumers equally benefit from the certification.
-Seeing the NSF trademark on the water filters or knowing that the water filters you are using are NSF Certified gives your consumers peace of mind.
+Seeing the NSF trademark on the water filters or knowing that you are using are NSF Certified gives your consumers peace of mind.
 Even those drinking from your filters gets peace of mind from knowing that your water filters are safe.
 If you sell the water filters, the news will quickly spread about your filters’ certification, and many clients will ask for your water filters.
 That’s the power of peace of mind.

-- Wider visibility is given to your water filters.
+- More comprehensive visibility is given to your water filters.
 When NSF International certifies products and services, they put the information on their website.
 This means that when they certify your water filters, they update that on their website.
 Remember, it’s online where we get every data we need.
 People will have wider visibility of your water filters and reach out to you to access them.

 Are Non-NSF certified water filters safe for use?